dthaler/teep/README.md

 Configuration:

-* manifests: Repository of SUIT manifest files for Trusted Components.
+* tam/manifests: Repository of SUIT manifest files for Trusted Components.
 This directory is read by the TeepTamBrokerLib and used to populate the TAM's repository of manifests.
 A sample SUIT manifest is included by default.
   The files must be named as `<UUID>.cbor` where UUID is the TA ID.